Textual Criticism and the Bible

 |Pliny||100 AD||850 AD||750||7|

-These writers represent the major classical writers of antiquity – the writings that have shaped the development of Western civilization.
-On average, they have been passed down to us by 10-100 manuscripts that are preserved starting only about 1000 years after the original was written.
-From a scientific point-of-view this data can be considered our control experiment since it comprises data (classical history and philosophy) that are accepted and used by academics and universities world-wide.
+These writers represent the major classical writers of antiquity.
+Basically, their writings shaped the development of European and Western civilization.
+But on average, they have been passed down to us by only 10-100 manuscripts.
+Moreover, the earliest existing copies are preserved starting about 1000 years after the original was written.
+We treat these as our control experiment since they comprise writings that form the foundation of history and philosophy.
+So academics and universities world-wide accept, use and teach them.

-The following table compares the New Testament writings along these criteria (2).
-This can be considered our experimental data which will be compared to our control data, just like in any scientific investigation.
+The following table compares the New Testament manuscripts along the same principles of Textual Criticism.
+Then we will compare this to our control data, just like in any scientific investigation.

 |MSS||When Written||Date of MSS||Time Span|